 - Opening hours: 9:30am to 6pm or 8pm in Summer, 9:30 to 4:30pm in Winter (last entry 45 min before closing)

-- Plan 1 hour to explore the ground and admire the artefact, 15 minutes if only watching from the outside (from the parking and the road, see below in the post)
+- Plan 1 hour to explore the ground and admire the artefact, 15 minutes if only watching from the outside (from the carpark and the road, see below in the post)

-- The visitor centre presents the history of the castle, with examples of weapons and everyday objects.
+- The visitor center presents the history of the castle, with examples of weapons and everyday objects.
 A short film is also projected

 - Visitors can climb the remains of the castle's tower for views of Loch Ness